pallets/click/docs/commands.rst

 obj)`` or ``f(obj)`` depending on whether or not it itself is decorated with :func:`with_context`.

-This is a very powerful context that can be used to build very complex nested applications; see :ref:`complex-guide` for more information.
+This is a very powerful concept that can be used to build very complex nested applications; see :ref:`complex-guide` for more information.